La Sportiva Lycan

 The Lycan has a standard lacing system with a well-padded tongue, a breathable mesh upper reinforced by synthetic microfiber overlays, and a stout toe cap that wraps around the sides of the toebox.

-The midsole consists of a single piece of soft but springy EVA foam, with a fairly moderate 18 mm (heel)/12 mm (forefoot) stack height.
+The midsole consists of a single piece of soft but springy EVA foam, with a slightly above average 28 mm (heel)/ 22 mm (forefoot) stack height.
 Finally, the outsole features La Sportiva’s harder / more durable FriXion Blue (called FriXion AT 2.0 in the U.S., for some reason) rubber and has low-profile, widely spaced lugs.
 This design is intended to provide good traction on hard surfaces and improved durability relative to the brand’s other softer, grippier, but less durable outsole compounds.

 With a stated weight of 268g/ 9.45oz for a US Men’s size 9, the Lycan is on the upper end of my preferred weight range for shoes, but it’s still light enough that it doesn’t feel heavy or cumbersome on trail.
 Here’s how the Lycan’s stated weight for a US Men’s size 9 compares to some other shoes with similar stack heights:

 268 g/ 9.45 oz- La Sportiva Lycan